dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 In some examples considered below we will need to count uops by hand which is done in the ***fused domain***.
 It means that Macro Fused pair `dec rdi`, `jnz` will be accounted as a signle micro-op.

 The source code of all the examples provided in this article is available on my [GitHub repository](https://github.com/dmitriibundin/microarch-check/tree/master/ucache-miss-granularity).
 If you find any mistakes, leaving a comment here or openinig a pull request is highly appreciated.
-Talk less, work more, and here is the first example:

 ### Simple fetching from the uops cache